 Notes: 1.
 Amounts are based on purchase prices.

 2. In the fiscal year under review, there was significant fluctuation in purchase performance.
-This was due to an increase in the import, etc. of antigen test kits in the reagents category.
+This was due to a decrease in the import, etc. of antigen test kits in the Reagents category.

 3) Performance of orders received